-At our 2018 Annual Meeting of Stockholders in March 2018, we conducted a non-binding stockholder advisory vote to approve the compensation of our Named Executive Officers (commonly known as a "Say-on-Pay" vote).
-Our stockholders approved the Say-on-Pay proposal with approximately 93% of the votes cast in favor of the proposal.
-Based on the vote and feedback from our stockholders, we attribute the increase in the votes cast in favor primarily to the following factors:
+At our 2021 Annual Meeting of Stockholders in March 2021, we conducted a non-binding stockholder advisory vote to approve the compensation of our NEOs (commonly known as a "Say-on-Pay" vote).
+Our stockholders did not approve the Say-on-Pay proposal with a majority of votes.
+Based on feedback from our stockholders, we believe the primary reason for the failure of the 2021 Say-On-Pay vote was a concern that the performance milestones associated with our CEO PRSU may not result in commensurate increase in stockholder value.